Gentle wooded hills, Wakehurst Place Gardens (NT) and a reservoir

 The [numbers] refer to a sketch map in the book.

-- Note: There is a circuitous route at the outset to avoid walking along a main road, but this involves going down some steps, which are very slippery in wet weather.
-If you would rather avoid these steps, leave the station by the main exit and turn left on to the main road, heading north; in 350 metres turn right into Bramble Hill and continue the directions at [*] below.
+- Note: There is a quiet, rural route at the outset to avoid walking along a main road, but this involves going down some steps, which are very slippery in wet weather - and some of the handrails are currently missing.
+If you would rather avoid these steps, leave the station by the main, eastern exit and turn left on to the main road, heading north; in 350 metres turn right into Bramble Hill and continue the directions at [*] below.

-- For the main route: Coming off the train from London at Balcombe Station, go over the footbridge and down the platform on the other side.
+- For the main route: Coming off the train from London at Balcombe Railway Station, go over the footbridge and down the platform on the other side.
 Exit to the right just before the tunnel, then go through the car park, due south.
 In 100 metres, where this approach road meets the B2036 road, take the signposted footpath to the right, downhill and heading south-west.
-In 15 metres cross a stile and in 20 metres cross another, to go down a flight of steps (which are very slippery in wet weather, so make use of the handrail on your left), to come out on to a lane at the bottom.
+In 15 metres cross a stile, go down over a small field and in 20 metres cross another stile to go down a flight of steps (which are very slippery in wet weather, so make use of any handrails on your left), to come out on to a lane at the bottom.

-- Turn right on to this tarmac lane (Rocks Lane), due north initially.
-Continue along it for 600 metres, back past the station on your right-hand side, under the railway line and steeply up to the main road.
+- Turn right on to this tarmac lane (Rocks Lane), and head steadily uphill through a woodland strip, due north initially.
+Continue along this lane for 600 metres, back past the station on your right-hand side, under the railway bridge and finally quite steeply up to the main road.

 - Go up into the village, past the Balcombe Tea Rooms on your left, to the crossroads.
-Take the second turning on the left, passing first the Half Moon Inn, then The Balcombe Stores on your left-hand side.
+Take the second turning on the left, passing first the Half Moon Inn then The Balcombe Stores and Post Office on your left-hand side.
 In 30 metres, at the end of this road, you come to the gateway with white gateposts to Balcombe House.

 - Here turn right along a signed footpath, down a tarmac drive, your direction 60°.
-In 100 metres, as the drive swings to the right, by a three-armed footpath sign, go through the rusty metal kissing gate on your left-hand side and take the path ahead, your direction initially 10°, with Balcombe House to your left.
-Go down the field (which can be soggy or waterlogged in winter), staying close to the left-hand field edge, in 70 metres passing either side of a large oak tree in the middle of the field and later following the grassy way down into an overgrown (and often muddy) area (if you stray to the right here, you will eventually come to a corner of the field with no exit).
+In 70 metres, as the drive swings to the right towards a wooden fieldgate, and by a three-armed footpath sign, turn left through the rusty metal kissing gate on your left-hand side and take the path ahead, your direction initially 10°, with Balcombe House to your left.
+Go down the field (which can be soggy or waterlogged in winter), staying close to the left-hand field edge, in 65 metres passing either side of a large oak tree in the middle of the field and later following the grassy way down into an overgrown (and often muddy) area (if you stray to the right here, you will eventually come to a corner of the field with no exit).

-- At the end of the field, by a two-armed footpath sign, go through a wooden kissing gate and continue ahead into the woods.
+- At the end of the field, by a two-armed footpath sign, go through a wooden kissing gate and continue ahead and down into the woods.
 After 100 metres, you come to a path junction marked by a three-armed footpath sign and turn right, your direction 120°.
 Follow the footpath signs, ignoring other turn-offs.
-You are walking parallel to a stream below you and in quick succession you cross three bridges and one two plank bridge over a small stream or muddy areas.
-Follow the well-worn path through woodland, muddy in places, with Balcombe Lake glimpsed below through the trees.
+You are walking parallel to a stream below you and in quick succession you cross three wood plank bridges with wooden handrails and one two plank bridge over a small stream or muddy areas.
+Follow this clear, undulating path as it meanders through woodland, muddy in places, latterly with Balcombe Lake glimpsed below through the trees.
 Soon you are walking near the edge of this lake (which connects with Ardingly Reservoir).
 The path swings round to the right to head due south.

-- Carry on along this farm lane, steadily uphill.
-400 metres beyond the lake, just after the lane has swung to the left, you come to a two-armed footpath sign on your left-hand side (which may be part hidden in the hedge).
-Turn right to cross over a stile, with a metal fieldgate to its left, and head down the left-hand side of a field, with a hedge on your left, your direction 100° (for what can be an extremely cow-churned muddy stretch in wet weather).
+- Carry on along this farm lane, steadily uphill, initially through a woodland strip, then between hedges.
+Some 400 metres beyond the lake, just after the lane has swung to the left, you come to a two-armed footpath sign on your left-hand side (which may be part hidden in the hedge).
+Here [!] turn right to cross over a stile, with a metal fieldgate to its left, and head down the left-hand side of a field, with a high hedge on your left, your direction 100° (for what can be an extremely cow-churned muddy stretch in wet weather).

 - In 200 metres in the bottom left-hand corner of the field you come to a metal fieldgate and a stile, by a two-armed footpath sign.
 Go over the stile, your direction due north, and head straight ahead up and over the middle of a grassy field, to go past cow barns on your left-hand side.
-At the end of the field, and some 40 metres to the right of the farm buildings, keep ahead, slightly right, to go through an open metal fieldgate, with two-armed footpath signs to your left and right, to go along a farm track, with a field hedge on your right-hand side, and an open field on your left, your direction 50°.
-In 260 metres at the top of this track, by a three-armed footpath sign, you go past a metal fieldgate to rejoin the farm lane (now gravel).
+At the end of the field, and some 25 metres to the right of the farm buildings, bear right onto the farm access drive, go through an open metal fieldgate, with two-armed footpath signs to your left and right, to go along and up a farm track, earthen with a chalky surface, with a field hedge on your right-hand side, and an open field on your left, your direction 50°.
+In 260 metres at the top of this track, by a two-armed footpath sign, you go past a metal fieldgate to rejoin the farm lane (now gravel).

-- At a footpath sign in 150 metres, go through a wooden swing gate and bear right to go down a gully into Tilgate Wood.
-Soon it is steeply downhill with a stream visible below you.
+- At a footpath post in 150 metres, go through a wooden swing gate and bear right to go down a gully into Tilgate Wood.
+In 75 metres the path swings to the left and passes a two-armed footpath sign on your right.
+Here ignore a turning down to the left and keep ahead , now more steeply downhill, soon with a stream visible below you.

-- At the bottom of the slope cross two planks over a stream, then a wooden bridge with one handrail and follow the footpath sign up the other side, over more planks with railings over waterlogged areas and eventually you pass through a wire-mesh kissing gate (a deer protection gate) into Wakehurst Place gardens.
-The public footpath, which is clearly signed, crosses an earth and gravel path and heads up through light woodland.
-In 140 metres at the top of the slope the path crosses a track (with a footpath sign No 45 on your left) to go up two steps and in 10 metres you go through a wooden swing gate into a large field which once was a deer farm (the deer protection fencing and mesh gates have long gone).
+- Head down some steps with a handrail on your left and at the bottom of the slope cross two planks over a stream, then a wooden bridge with one handrail and follow the footpath sign up the other side, over more planks with railings over waterlogged areas and eventually you pass through a wire-mesh kissing gate (a deer protection gate) into Wakehurst Place gardens.
+You come out onto a surfaced estate way, turn right for 10 metres then turn left up a signed public footpath through light woodland.
+In 90 metres at the top of the slope the path crosses a track (with a footpath sign No 45 on your left) to go up two steps and in 10 metres you go through a wooden swing gate into a large field which once was a deer farm (the deer protection fencing and mesh gates have long gone).
 Follow the direction of a black arrow on a footpath post up along the middle of this field, steadily uphill, along a clear grassy way, your direction 65°

 - in 385 metres you go through a wooden swing gate to go along a gravel drive which in 30 metres joins a Wakehurst Place surfaced estate road.
 On your right you have the signed access road to Wakehurst Farm.
 Keep ahead on the estate road, gently uphill, with a high brick wall on your right.
 You pass the new Botanical Gardens Seed Bank building on your left and some 160 metres along this road the road swings to the left and you follow the footpath signs.
 For those not visiting the gardens or café, the route is straight along the road (North Drive) for 200 metres, then over a cattle grid and, in another 200 metres, reaching the main road (the B2028) by 1 Yew Tree Cottage, where you turn left.